 License

-Bitwarden appears to have several advantages over PearPass, particularly in popularity, maturity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both Bitwarden and PearPass have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, Bash.
 However, they differ in their additional technology choices: Bitwarden uses CSS, SCSS, C# while PearPass leverages Typescript, JSX.